Download the print version

 - in accordance with the data standards.

-3.26 An accredited person complies with Privacy Safeguard 3 after giving a data holder a consumer data request in the manner set out above.
+3.26 An accredited person complies with Privacy Safeguard 3 after giving the relevant CDR participant/s a consumer data request in the manner set out above at paragraph 3.25.

 Data minimisation principle